SaraConsoliACN/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

     "exp": 1687288395
   }

-**Step 18**: The Wallet Instance receives the Wallet Attestation signed by the Wallet Provider and performs security and integrity verifications.
+**Step 18**: The Wallet Instance receives the Wallet Assertion signed by the Wallet Provider and performs security and integrity verifications.

 .. code-block:: http